Tummy tuck without drains

-We looked at all tummy tucks carried in our practice over a 10 year period and assessed the outcomes, focussing on our risks and complications and the need for revisions.
+We looked at all tummy tucks performed in our practice over ten years and assessed the outcomes, focussing on our risks and complications and the need for revisions.

 Standard tummy tuck

-Most surgeons in the UK use drains during a tummy tuck procedure and the drains can remain in place from anything from 1 day to 5 days.
+Most surgeons in the UK use drains during a tummy tuck procedure, and these can remain in place from anything from 1 day to 5 days.
 The logic behind using drains is to reduce the risk of blood and fluid collecting under the skin.
 Drains can be uncomfortable for patients and limit mobility.
-They can delay the time a patient has to stay in hospital.
+They can delay the time a patient has to stay in the hospital.
 There is little evidence for their use in the published literature.

 These were some of our findings:

-Average age of a patient having a tummy tuck in our practice: 45 years old (range from 20 years old to over 60 years old)
+The average age of a patient having a tummy tuck in our practice: 45 years old (range from 20 years to over 60 years)

 Average number of previous pregnancies: 2.4 pregnancies

-60% of patients had scars on their abdomens from previous surgery (mostly caesarian sections or hysterectomies)
+60% of patients had scars on their abdomens from pasts surgery (mostly caesarian sections or hysterectomies)

-61% of patients had liposuction of their abdomens combined with a tummy tuck
+61% of patients had liposuction of their bellies combined with a tummy tuck

-47% of patients had other cosmetic procedures at the same time as their tummy tuck (commonest other procedure was a breast augmentation/ or breast lift)
+47% of patients had other cosmetic procedures at the same time as their tummy tuck (most frequent other operation was a breast augmentation/ or breast lift)

 Our complication rates:

-1.8% of patients had bleeding after surgery which required them to go back to theatre to stop the bleeding.
-This compares very favourably with other studies which used drains.
-Their bleeding rates that required a return to theatre were 0.9%, 3%, 2%, 3.8% and 6.8%.
+1.8% of patients had bleeding after surgery which required them to go back to the theatre to stop the bleeding.
+This outcome compares very favourably with other studies which used drains.
+Their bleeding rates that needed a return to the theatre were 0.9%, 3%, 2%, 3.8% and 6.8%.